Great Lakes Brewing Company: Seasonal

-Imperial IPA series
+Double Feature IPA series

-Introduced in 2021, GLBC's Imperial IPA series consists of five premium quality, high-alcohol content (minimum 8.0% ABV) imperial IPAs.
+Launched in 2024, GLBC's Double Feature IPA series consists of four high-alcohol content double IPAs.

 Variety packs

-A 12-bottle variety pack containing three bottles each of Dortmunder Gold Lager, Eliot Ness Amber Lager, Commodore Perry IPA, and Edmund Fitzgerald Porter is available year-round.
-A 15-can "Gimme Five!" variety pack containing three cans each of Dortmunder Gold Lager, TropiCoastal Tropical IPA, Hazecraft IPA, and three cans each of two seasonal beers (January through April: Burning River Pale Ale and Crushworthy Lo-Cal Citrus Wheat; May through August: Watermelon Crushworthy and Mexican Lager with Lime; September through December: Cranberry Orange Wheat and Edmund Fitzgerald Porter) is also available.
+A 12-can "Mix Pack" variety pack is available year-round.
+The spring/summer version contains three cans each of Strawberry Pineapple Wheat, Eliot Ness Amber Lager, Cold Rush Light Lager, and Midwest IPA.

-A "Hop Madness" IPA variety pack containing three cans each of Vibacious Double IPA, TropiCoastal Tropical IPA, Hazecraft IPA, and a variety pack exclusive Small Batch Hazy IPA was released in March 2023.
+A "Hop Madness" IPA variety pack containing three cans each of Midwest Hazy IPA, Midwest IPA, Vibacious Double IPA, and a variety pack exclusive Small Batch IPA is available.
+A Holiday Pack containing six cans each of Christmas Ale and Cookie Exchange Milk Stout is available during the holiday season.

+Other packs, which include the long-established Burning River Pale Ale, are available certain months of the year.

 Pub exclusives

 GLBC brews many beers which are only available at their brewpub and restaurant.
 In some instances, beers that were formerly available throughout the brewery's distribution footprint (e.g., Holy Moses White Ale, Turntable Pils) are withdrawn from wide circulation and made available only at the brewpub.